MarilynKeller/BTInference/readme.md

-# BTInference - Bone and Tissue inference
+# BTInference - Bone and Tissue inference wrapper

 This repo contains wrapper code to run OSSO, SKEL and HIT fits on various data output, visualize and render the result.